• Skip to primary navigation

 Guanacaste Airport Food, Shopping, Duty Free, Currency, Services

-There are a couple of food places inside Liberia Airport and souvenir stores.
-Once you past security, you will see several souvenir shops, a jewelry store and an art gallery.
+In the departure terminal, there are several souvenir shops, a jewelry store and an art gallery.
 There is also the duty free store inside Liberia International Airport that sells alcohol and normal duty free items.
+For food, there isn’t a whole lot.
+There is a cafe, bakery, a bar, ice cream stand and two restaurants.

 There is a duty free and currency exchange right after you finish immigration.
 You will see both places when you are at immigration.
 At the duty free, they told me foreigners can buy 8 bottles of alcohol and they have all sorts.
+There is an official taxi stand outside the airport.

 We made a short video tour of Guanacaste Airport which you can watch below.